 Hocus Pocus and the All-New Sequel is exactly what you think it is; a Hocus Pocus sequel.
-I ordered this book the second I found out about it, which was in July as it was released for it’s 25th anniversary.
-It took a lot of restraint but I decided to wait until October to read it.
+I ordered this book the second I found out about it, which was in July, as it was released for its 25th anniversary.
+It took a lot of restraint, but I decided to wait until October to read it.

-What Hocus Pocus and the All-New Sequel is about:
+What Hocus Pocus And The All-New Sequel Is About

 The story takes place on the 25th anniversary of Max and Alison’s encounter with the Sanderson sisters – which is this Halloween.
 As it’s a blood moon they decide to throw a Halloween party to keep the teenagers of Salem away from the Sanderson house.
 Poppy’s parents who now safeguard the Sanderson house try to keep the kids away every Halloween, which has only drawn them more and more to it.